 As a result of the ubiquity of IoT, the digital universe is quite literally getting too big for its boots.

-Traditional data centre infrastructure design is now challenged by the exponential growth of high-bandwidth content, IoT aggregation, cloud and latency sensitive applications.
+Traditional data center infrastructure design is now challenged by the exponential growth of high-bandwidth content, IoT aggregation, cloud and latency sensitive applications.
 According to Gartner, data volume is set to grow around 800% over the next five years and 80% of it will reside as unstructured data that will require more IT engineering and hardware resources.

 This massive growth means CIOs now need to consider how they can securely transmit and store data while aligning with the strategies of stakeholders from the other business units within their organisations.
-Meanwhile, now more than ever, data centre managers are under pressure to increase performance consistency across applications and reliability through integrated solutions.
+Meanwhile, now more than ever, data center managers are under pressure to increase performance consistency across applications and reliability through integrated solutions.

 A silver lining on the Edge